Russia says a plane with Ukrainian POWs crashes, killing all aboard, and accuses Kyiv of downing it

 At the same time, Kyiv has boasted of shooting down two Russian command and control planes, which would be a major feat for Ukraine if true.
 Cross-border attacks on Russia's Belgorod region also have increased, with the deadliest one killing 25 people in December.

-Ukraine’s Coordination Headquarters for the Treatment of Prisoners of War said it was looking into the crash but did not immediately provide any information.
+Ukraine’s Coordination Headquarters for the Treatment of Prisoners of War said that it was looking into the crash, but didn't immediately provide any information.
 Instead, it cautioned against sharing “unverified information.”

 “We emphasize that the enemy is actively conducting information special operations against Ukraine aimed at destabilizing Ukrainian society,” it said in a statement on Telegram.

-President Vladimir Putin’s spokesman Dmitry Peskov told reporters in the morning that he could not comment on the crash because he didn't have enough information about it.
+Russian President Vladimir Putin’s spokesman, Dmitry Peskov, told reporters in the morning that he couldn't comment on the crash, because he didn't have enough information about it.
 There was no comment from the Kremlin later in the day.

-The war's 1,500-kilometer (930-mile) front line has been largely static amid a second winter of fighting.
+The 1,500-kilometer (930-mile) front line in the war has been largely static amid a second winter of fighting.
 As both sides seek to replenish their weapons stockpiles, the war recently has focused on long-range strikes.

-Earlier, Ukrainian President Volodymyr Zelenskyy said a major Russian missile attack on Tuesday had killed 18 people and injured 130.
+Earlier, Ukrainian President Volodymyr Zelenskyy said that a major Russian missile attack on Tuesday had killed 18 people and injured 130 others.

-The barrage, employing more than 40 ballistic, cruise, anti-aircraft and guided missiles hit 130 residential buildings in three Ukrainian cities, “all ordinary houses,” Zelenskyy said on X, formerly Twitter.
+The barrage, employing more than 40 ballistic, cruise, anti-aircraft and guided missiles, hit 130 residential buildings in three Ukrainian cities, “all ordinary houses,” Zelenskyy said on X, formerly known as Twitter.

 Russia’s onslaught, which included targets in Kyiv and the second-largest city of Kharkiv, was the heaviest in weeks and lent weight to Zelenskyy’s appeals for Western allies to provide more military aid.

-“This year, the main priority is to strengthen air defense to protect our cities and towns, as well as defend front-line positions,” Zelenskyy posted Tuesday.
+“This year, the main priority is to strengthen air defense to protect our cities and towns, as well as defend front-line positions,” Zelenskyy tweeted Tuesday.

 Analysts say Russia has stockpiled missiles to pursue a winter of aerial bombardment, while Ukraine has sought to strike inside Russia with new types of drones.

-Note: A previous version of this story was updated to correct that Zelenskyy spoke about the missile strike death toll late Tuesday, not Wednesday.